 There is a different process in place for claiming compensation depending on the emergency services division you are claiming against.
-This means that if you have been involved in a road traffic accident with an ambulance the process of claiming compensation is going to be very different than if you have been injured in a road traffic collision with a police car.
-No matter what has happened, though, there is no denying that the claims process can be complex, but don’t worry, as that is where we come in!
+This means that if you have been involved in a road traffic accident with an ambulance, the process of claiming compensation is going to be very different than if you have been injured in a road traffic collision with a police car.
+No matter what has happened, there is no denying that the claims process can be complex for emergency services accident claims.
+But don’t worry, as that is where we come in!
 Here are the contact details for the different emergency services divisions in the UK…

 – Claiming against the Ambulance Service – This is one of the more complicated types of claims.
 This is because the NHS operates the majority of the ambulances in the United Kingdom.
-However, there are also ambulances that are privately operated, which confuses matters.
+However, some ambulances are privately operated, which confuses matters.
 You need to determine whether the ambulance in question was privately owned or NHS operated.
-We can assist with this though.
+We can assist with this, though.
 Here are the contact details for urgent and emergency care services in the UK.

 – Claiming against the Police Force – When dealing with claims and complaints, there is a centralised approach for the UK Police Force.
 Here are the contact details for the police in the UK for accidents involving police vehicles.

 Not all emergency services vehicles accidents involve another car.
 You may have been injured while walking or in a car park.
-If you have been involved in a police car, ambulance or fire truck accident as a pedestrian, we can help you to get the compensation you deserve.
+If you have been involved in a police car, ambulance or fire truck accident as a pedestrian, we can help you get the compensation you deserve for your emergency services accident claim.
 Call us today for more information.

-You can claim for the pain and suffering you have been subject to because of the accident – both the physical and psychological pain.
+You can make emergency services accident claims for the pain and suffering you have been subject to because of the accident – both the physical and psychological pain.
 You can also claim for any costs you have had to fund.
 This could be loss of wages because you had to have time off work while you recover, as well as travel costs, the cost of repairing your vehicle, childcare costs, and any other expenses.

 You need to take the necessary steps to gather as much evidence as possible.
 This includes the following: